-While this is fantastic – we love a good renovation – this boom in construction does however put a strain on materials and skilled labour.
+While this is fantastic – we love a good renovation.
+This boom in construction does however put a strain on materials and skilled labour.
 Not only that – it’s now coming at a time when prices are rising on seemingly everything.

-How long will it take?
+How long will your renovation project take?

 Simply being prepared for these delays alone will help you feel less frustrated when they happen and your project overruns.

 So ask the tradespeople you meet when they think they’ll be able to start.
 But do your due diligence too.
 If you’re lucky and they do have availability soon, why not investigate the reason as to why?
 They may have had a job fall through, or they have a spare couple of weeks before a larger project.
 Knowing their timescale will help you finalise your plans.

 Communication is key